amlnewlands/Understanding-the-in-situ-Solar-Wind-Properties/README.md

 ![alt text](https://github.com/amlnewlands/Understanding-the-in-situ-Solar-Wind-Properties/blob/main/images/poetryfiles.PNG?raw=true)

 The lock file is what dictates to poetry the dependency versions all users should adhere to.
 Toml lists the dependencies and versions for each.
-With these files confirmed in your repository download run the following in your terminal:
+With these files confirmed in your repository download and run the following in your terminal:

 ```
 poetry install